 Under applicable SEC regulations, each of the Company's directors and certain executive officers and other employees of the Company are deemed to be "participants" in this proxy solicitation by virtue of their position as directors and director nominees of the Company or because they may be soliciting proxies on our behalf.
-For information about our directors and certain of our executive officers and other employees who may be deemed to be "participants" in the solicitation, please see "Proposal 1-Election of Three Class II Directors" under the heading "Class II Director Nominees-Term Expiring at the 2024 Annual Meeting of Shareholders" beginning on page 16, "Proposal 2-Election of One Class III Director" under the heading "Class III Director Nominee-Term Expiring at the 2022 Annual Meeting of Shareholders" beginning on page 18, "Board of Directors-Biographies of Other Continuing Directors" beginning on page 21, "Corporate Governance-Executive Officers" beginning on page 32, "Security Ownership of Certain Beneficial Owners and Management" beginning on page 64 of this Proxy Statement and Annex A to this Proxy Statement.
+For information about our directors and certain of our executive officers and other employees who may be deemed to be "participants" in the solicitation, please see Proposal 1-Election of Three Class II Directors" under the heading "Class II Director Nominees-Term Expiring in 2024" beginning on page 15, "Proposal 2-Election of One Class III Director" under the heading "Class III Director Nominee-Term Expiring in 2022", "BOARD OF DIRECTORS-Biographies of Directors" beginning on page 17, "CORPORATE GOVERNANCE-Executive Officers" beginning on page 31, "Security Ownership of Certain Beneficial Owners and Management" beginning on page 63 of this Proxy Statement and Annex A to this Proxy Statement.
 Other than the persons described in this Proxy Statement, no general class of employee of the Company will be employed to solicit shareholders in connection with this proxy solicitation.
 However, in the course of their regular duties, employees may be asked to perform clerical or ministerial tasks in furtherance of this solicitation.